JOIN US FOR AN IoT WORKSHOP

 IEEE IoT Courses

-- Exploring IoT Industry Applications: Limitations of Wireless Technology on Healthcare IoT
+- Limitations of Wireless Technology for Healthcare IoT

-- Exploring IoT Industry Applications: The Evolution of Internet of Things for Healthcare
+- The Emerging Paradigm of the Social Internet of Things

 Articles & Publications